Marxist philosophy: Differences within Marxist philosophy

 Some varieties of Marxist philosophy are strongly influenced by Hegel, emphasizing totality and even teleology: for example, the work of Georg Lukács, whose influence extends to contemporary thinkers like Fredric Jameson.
 Others consider "totality" merely another version of Hegel's "spirit," and thus condemn it as a crippling, secret idealism.

 Theodor Adorno, a leading philosopher of the Frankfurt School, who was strongly influenced by Hegel, tried to take a middle path between these extremes: Adorno contradicted Hegel's motto "the true is the whole" with his new version, "the whole is the false," but he wished to preserve critical theory as a negative, oppositional version of the utopia described by Hegel's "spirit."
 Adorno believed in totality and human potential as ends to be striven for, but not as certainties.

 The status of humanism in Marxist thought has been quite contentious.
-Many Marxists, especially Hegelian Marxists and also those committed to political programs (such as many Communist Parties), have been strongly humanist.
+A number of Marxists, especially Hegelian Marxists and also those committed to political programs (such as some Communist Parties), have been strongly humanist.
 These humanist Marxists believe that Marxism describes the true potential of human beings, and that this potential can be fulfilled in collective freedom after the Communist revolution has removed capitalism's constraints and subjugations of humanity.
 A particular version of the humanism within the Marxism is represented by the school of Lev Vygotsky and his school in theoretical psychology (Alexei Leontiev, Laszlo Garai).
 The Praxis school based its theory on the writings of the young Marx, emphasizing the humanist and dialectical aspects thereof.